WPChill/download-monitor/readme.txt

 = Download counts are not increasing when I download something =

 Admin hits are not counted, log out and try!

+= I used this before, so why is this version 1? =

+Version 1.0.0 is a fresh start/complete rewrite of the legacy 3.0 version using modern best-practices such as custom post types and endpoints.
+Because of this, data from the legacy plugin won't work without migration using [the legacy importer](https://www.download-monitor.com/extensions/dlm-legacy-importer/).
+Since this upgrade process isn't straightforward nor automated I've reverted the version to 1.0.0 to prevent automatic updates.

+Legacy versions can still be [found here](http://wordpress.org/plugins/download-monitor/developers/).

 == Screenshots ==